 This unit will provide students with the opportunity to develop an understanding of key international organisations and the role they play in global issues.

-- Offender Management -
+- Management of an Outdoor Event -

 How will I be assessed?